 About Digital Landscapes

 Digital Landscapes was born out of a frustration at existing training for Vectorworks and SketchUp.
-The courses we attended were often very technical and somewhat dry.
-We found learning more advanced techniques tricky without guidance as to where we could find the information to progress, and learning new skills would often take us longer than it should.
+The courses we attended were often very technical and we found learning more advanced techniques tricky without guidance as to where we could find the information to progress.

-We started chatting about how there could be another way.
-Courses that help people incrementally build skills whilst building their confidence with complex pieces of software; training delivered with precise, and concise, instructions and no jargon-filled waffle; and warm and friendly tutors that make learning, dare we say it, fun.
+Founded by Emily Sharpe and Fiona Silk, it was borne of conversations about how there must be a better way - courses that help people incrementally build skills whilst building their confidence with complex pieces of software; training delivered with precise, and concise, instructions and no jargon-filled waffle; and warm and friendly tutors that make learning, dare we say it, fun.

 Our aim is to create courses and resources to help landscape professionals not only improve their graphics skills, but also to improve their efficiency, productivity and profitability.
 We believe in interactive learning through demonstration and hands-on exercises, amongst a group of like-minded people who are willing you forward.